AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Fan.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a Fibonacci Arc annotation controller.fibonacciArc({
+// create a Fibonacci Fan annotation controller.fibonacciFan({
     xAnchor: "2006-07-30",
     valueAnchor: 17.24,
     secondXAnchor: "2007-01-07",